Operate and manage effectively in the e-business environment

 - Comparison of effectiveness of online advertising to traditional media.

-The taught component of the course is a mixture of traditional lectured material, syndicate/group work, large scale delivery, practical work, online learning and forum activities.
+The taught component of the course is a mixture of lectures, seminars, syndicate/group work, practicals, online learning and forum activities.
 Module leaders are experts in their fields and are supported by external speakers working in organisations at the forefront of their fields.

 The taught component of the course is assessed primarily through written assignments, although some modules include assessed in-module exercises.
 There are no written exams.